home-assistant/home-assistant.io/source/_integrations/nut.markdown

 ## Device Actions

-A device action is available for each of the parameterless NUT [commands](https://networkupstools.org/docs/user-manual.chunked/apcs03.html) supported by the device.
+A device action is available for each parameterless NUT [command](https://networkupstools.org/docs/user-manual.chunked/apcs03.html) supported by the device.